How Jewelry Is Protected by Copyright Law

 Copyrightability of Jewelry Designs

 According to chapter 908 of the Compendium of U.S. Copyright Office Practices, Third Edition, “[j]ewelry designs are typically protected under U.S. copyright law as sculptural works, although in rare cases they may be protected as pictorial works.”
-The Copyright Office views ornamental jewelry designs as works of artistic craftmanship.
+The Copyright Office views ornamental jewelry designs as works of artistic craftsmanship.

 When the Copyright Office examines a copyright registration application for a jewelry design to determine whether to issue a registration, the Office will attempt to separate out any mechanical or utilitarian aspects of the design as those aspects are not protectable by copyright.
 If the jewelry design is incorporated into a useful article, such as a garment, footwear, or other personal accessory, the Office will register the copyright in the design only if it is capable of being identified “separately from and existing independently of the utilitarian aspects of the useful article.”